Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 Unusual Free Places & Hidden Gems

 London also hides a surprising number of free spots that feel anything but obvious.
+These places add a bit of character to your London trip and show a different side of the city beyond the famous landmarks.

 Leake Street Arches (Banksy Tunnel)